vspefs/char_db/README.md

 - Header-only, zero-dependency (except standard library)
 - Built-in Unicode character validation and code point conversion for UTF-8, UTF-16, UTF-32
-- Range-based `decoding` view for iterating subsequences that encodes an Unicode character
+- Range-based views for iterating subsequences that encodes Unicode characters
 - Designed for constexpr and compile-time usage (though no such view has been implemented now)
 - Official integration to a wide range of build systems (which isn't there yet)
 - C++20 module support (can you believe I'm lazy enough to not have done this?)